lcryp/lcryp/README.md

 ###  Installation Python

-In order to correctly assemble projects, it is necessary to execute a python script.
+For the correct assembly of projects, it is necessary to be able to execute python scripts.
 * Get started with [Python](https://www.python.org)
 * Python 3.8 [Install](https://www.python.org/ftp/python/3.8.0/python-3.8.0-amd64.exe)
 * Python installation folder `C:\Python38\`